departure05/EVColumnizer/README.md

 * Built with speed in mind.
 * Read any value from Everything inside Directory Opus.
 Performance is best when those values are indexed.
 * Configure everything from an easy UI: pick which Everything columns you want to expose in Opus.
 Enable only the columns you need.
-* Fine-grained column customization, including which file types each column applies to. (see note 1)
+* Fine-grained column customization, including which file types each column applies to. (see Notes)
 * Preview data using a sample file/folder.
 * Supports per-item cache for faster responses.